MMcClure11/sightings-client/NOTES.md

 # BACKEND:
 - [X] add validations
 - [X] sightings should only display public sightings
-- [] use ActiveModel Serializer to convert data from snake case to camel case
+- [X] use ActiveModel Serializer to convert data from snake case to camel case
-- [] handle converting camelCase to snake_case on the back end
+- [X] handle converting camelCase to snake_case on the back end
+  - almost able to remove sendableSightingData hash, had to use isPublic on frontend because public is a reserved key word, so still had to modify the sendable data since is_public is not a key in my database.

 # STRETCH:
  - [] comments (has_many through relationship)